valoresports/coach-resources/docs/content-production/eworkouts/eworkout_criteria.md

 ### Ability to test users

+For more information, head to [the article on setting goals](setting-goals.md).

 :::info

 EWorkouts should be able to test a user’s progress in the skill.
 There should be goals for 3 levels of achievement (low/beginner, medium/intermediate, high/advanced) which can be used to gauge user skill level and track improvement over time.